With Jerusalem on edge, Palestinian families face eviction | DW | 08.05.2021

 Over the course of the evening, demonstrators and settlers threw plastic chairs, cans and stones at each other, as the stench of skunk water sprayed by the police in previous days lingered in the air.
 As with other evenings, armed Israeli special police later moved in to harshly disperse the crowds and to arrest some of the Palestinian protesters.

-Friday evening's visit by the far-right member of the Knesset, Itamar Ben Gvir didn't help.
-He came along with other right-wing nationalists to show support to the settlers and to call for their protection from their Arab neighbors and protesters.
+Friday evening's visit by Itamar Ben-Gvir, the leader of a far-right party in the Knesset, didn't help.
+He came along with other right-wing nationalists to show support to the settlers and to call for protection from their Arab neighbors and protesters.

-"I am beyond fear," said Murad Atia, a 25-year-old Arabic teacher who lives next door.
+"I am not afraid," said Murad Atia, a 25-year-old Arabic teacher who lives next door.
 "This is our house.
 If we are afraid, they will just take our houses, so we can just go and leave."

 According to human rights organizations, the four families are among eight in the area who are currently under a threat of immediate eviction claims filed by settler organizations.
 The other four families could be evicted by August, with more households in various stages of a legal process.
 In addition, several families in the neighborhood of Silwan, to the south of the Old City, are also facing expulsion.